 Serving vulnerable communities across multiple regions

-Your Zakat is allocated to carefully structured projects that directly serve individuals who qualify under the Islamic categories of the poor and needy, ensuring both immediate relief and long-term transformation.
+Your Zakat is distributed across carefully selected programmes, all serving individuals who qualify under the Islamic categories of the poor and needy — bringing both immediate relief and lasting transformation.

-Feed One Million: Delivering large-scale food distribution programs to families facing hunger and extreme poverty.
+Feed One Million: Large-scale food distribution to families facing hunger and extreme poverty, with a target of 1 million meals delivered this Ramadan.

-Build a School: Investing in educational infrastructure to provide underprivileged children access to quality learning environments.
+Build a School: Educational infrastructure for underprivileged children who would otherwise have no access to quality learning.

-Gaza Emergency Relief: Providing urgent food, medical aid, and survival assistance during times of crisis.
+Gaza Emergency Relief: Urgent food, medical aid, and survival assistance for families living through active crisis in Gaza.

-Yemen Emergency Relief: Supporting families affected by conflict and food insecurity.
+Yemen Emergency Relief: Support for families enduring years of conflict, displacement, and severe food insecurity.

-Sudan Emergency Appeal: Delivering emergency assistance to communities facing displacement and humanitarian crisis.
+Sudan Emergency Appeal: Emergency assistance to communities facing displacement and humanitarian collapse.

-Al Aqsa Project: Supporting preservation and assistance initiatives connected to Al Aqsa.
+Al Aqsa Project: Supporting preservation and assistance initiatives connected to Al Aqsa Mosque and the people of the blessed land.

 The Freedom Campaign: Providing support to individuals and families facing hardship and injustice.